rogerioMB-hub/learning_python/README.md

-# Python's files to help to understand this language
+# Some python files to help you learn this language that won the world.